 BSP is associated with the biology and chemistry classes that science majors take during their first two years of college.
 These classes, which are taught by some of UT's finest and most sought-after professors, emphasize working in small groups and developing strong problem-solving and study skills.
 In addition to these classes, BSP students attend a weekly seminar led by BSP faculty and staff.
-First-semester students also take a First Year Signature Course (UGS 303) that focuses on research methods and critical thinking; most students use this as preparation to join the Freshman Research Initiative (FRI) in their second semester.
+First-semester students also take a First Year Signature Course (UGS 303) that focuses on research methods and critical thinking; most students use this as preparation to join a research stream in the Freshman Research Initiative (FRI) in their second semester.

 Highly motivated and qualified BSP students have the opportunity of becoming employed as peer mentors, program ambassadors, and tutors after their first year in the program.